Cloves, Clove Oil, and Eugenol: Culinary and Medicinal Uses

 The Clove Tree

 Cloves are the dried flower buds of the clove tree.
-The buds are green and then pink when fresh.
+The fresh buds are green at first and then become pink.
 They turn red-brown as they're dried.
 The tree is native to the Moluccas, or the Maluku Islands.
 The islands are part of Indonesia and are sometimes known as the Spice Islands.
 Historically, the Moluccas were a very popular source of cloves, nutmeg, pepper, and mace.

 Today cloves are cultivated in several countries, including Indonesia, Zanzibar, and Madagascar.
 The spice is sold as intact flower buds and as a ground powder.
 Like other spices, cloves lose some of their flavour if they’re ground long before they're used.